 Mangoes provide a rich source of beta carotene (Vitamin A), which has beneficial effects on acne and pimples.
 Mango skin is rich in AHA (alpha-hydroxy acids) and is used to exfoliate and rejuvenate the skin.

 Studies have shown that glutamine acid in mangoes boosts memory in children, by keeping the brain cells active.

 New research is now showing that mango pulp and leaves fight diabetes.
-Due to mangoes low-level on the glycemic index 41-60, they do not significantly increase the blood sugar levels.
+Due to mangoes’ low-level on the glycemic index of 41-60, they do not significantly increase blood sugar levels.